Rowen: Adaptive Retrieval-Augmented Generation for Hallucination Mitigation in LLMs: Methodology

-To captures language-level cross-checking uncertainties, we utilize the generated questions and answers from all previous stages to calculate a numerical consistency score to calculate a numerical consistency score.
-Let $\mathcal{C}(\cdot, \cdot)$ denote a semantic equivalence checking operator that takes two QA pairs as inputs and returns "\texttt{True}" if they are semantically equivalent, and "\texttt{False}" otherwise.
+In this step, we utilize the generated questions and answers from all previous stages to calculate a numerical consistency score that captures language-level and model-level cross-checking uncertainties.

+\paragraph{Cross-Language Consistency Score} Let $\mathcal{C}(\cdot, \cdot)$ denote a semantic equivalence checking operator that takes two QA pairs as inputs and returns "\texttt{True}" if they are semantically equivalent, and "\texttt{False}" otherwise.
 We then map the response to a numerical semantic equivalent score: \texttt{\{"True" $\rightarrow$ 1.0, "False" $\rightarrow$ 0.0\}}.
-We leverage the model $\mathcal{M}$ and utilize the prompt provided in Appendix~\ref{sec:prompt} Table~\ref{tab:language_consistency_prompt} to implement the cross-language checking operator and calculate the cross-language consistency score $\mathcal{Z}$ as:
+In our implementation, we leverage the model $\mathcal{M}$ and utilize the prompt provided in Table~\ref{tab:language_consistency_prompt} to implement the cross-language checking operator and calculate the cross-language consistency score $\mathcal{Z}$ as:

-where $\mathcal{P}^{j}=(\boldsymbol{x}^{j},\boldsymbol{r}^{j})$ and $\mathcal{P}^{j}_{\mathcal{T}}=(\boldsymbol{x}^{j}_{\mathcal{T}},\boldsymbol{r}^{j}_{\mathcal{T}})$ denote the QA pairs in the source language and target language, respectively.
+where $\mathcal{P}=(\boldsymbol{x},\boldsymbol{r})$ and $\mathcal{P}_{\mathcal{T}}=(\boldsymbol{x}_{\mathcal{T}},\boldsymbol{r}_{\mathcal{T}})$ denote the QA pairs in the source language and target language, respectively.